rahullour/myProjects/WeChat/README.md

-## WeChat - Created a chatting site using RAD framework Spring Boot & Firebase, for real time experience, deployed on aws .
+## WeChat - Created a chatting site using RAD framework Spring Boot & Firebase, for real time experience, deployed on Koyeb .
 * Tech : Java, Spring Boot, Hibernate, Spring MVC, Thymeleaf, Firebase Firestore, Cloudﬂare R2 .

 # Here are a few screenshots of the website deployed on aws -